CrescNet/hgh-treatment-evaluation/README.md

 This Shiny app can be used to evaluate whether an indication for growth hormone treatment is present or not.

-The app allows users to calculate a patient's target height as well as birth SDS values for SGA evaluation
+The app allows users to calculate a patient's target height as well as birth SDS values for SGA evaluation.

 ## Disclaimer